gdikovg/Front-end-Web-Development/01.Bootstrap/01.LessThemingWithHarp.js/README.md

 @import "components/_carousel.less";

 ------------------------------------------------------------------------------------------------------------------------------------------------
 version 0.2- Create About page.
 In the next step, I work on customizing "index.ejs".
-This page will feature a two-column layout and some custom text styles to give it a unique look.Create new file in main directory called "about.ejs".
+This page will feature a two-column layout and some custom text styles to give it a unique look.
+Create new file in main directory called "about.ejs".

 Changing the feature image- added next line in "about.ejs".